Haskell Free Library and Opera House: 2020s

-In March 2025, at the start of the second presidency of Donald Trump, the United States government announced its intent to restrict Canadians from using the main entrance starting October 1, 2025, unless they first passed through US Customs.
-Until then, the only Canadians who could access the library via the main entrance were library membership cardholders and staff.
-US officials cited security concerns as a reason for the change, though there had been very few security or smuggling issues.
-In response, the Haskell announced plans to create an entrance on the Canadian side, and an emergency door was opened to the public so visiting non-members could access the library.
-The Haskell also launched a fundraiser for a permanent, accessible entrance on the Canadian side, with author Louise Penny making a major donation; the library initially planned to raise CA$100,000 but was able to raise CA$170,000 within a week.
+In March 2025, the United States government announced its intent to restrict Canadians from using the main entrance as of October 1, 2025, unless they first passed through U.S. Customs.
+In the interim, the only Canadians who could access the library via the main entrance were staff and library card holders; visitors (such as tourists) were precluded.
+American officials cited security concerns as a reason for the change, though there had been very few security or smuggling issues.
+In response, library officials announced plans to create an entrance on the Canadian side, and launched a fundraiser for a permanent, accessible entrance on the Canadian side, with author Louise Penny making a major donation.
+Officials initially planned to raise CA$100,000 but were able to raise CA$170,000 within a week.
+By early April 2025, an emergency door was opened as a temporary entrance to the public so visiting non-members could access the library from the Canadian side.
+The emergency door entrance involved climbing three flights of stairs, walking through the upstairs opera house, and then walking down three more flights of stairs.